 Download Practice Workbook

-How to Concatenate with Space in Excel
+3 Suitable Ways to Concatenate with Space in Excel

-1. Using Ampersand(&) Symbol
+1. Use Ampersand(&) Symbol to Concatenate with Space

-We can use the Ampersand (&) symbol to concatenate all the names into a single cell with spaces.
+The simplest way to concatenate with space is to use the Ampersand (&) symbol.
+In the following section, we will use the Ampersand (&) symbol to concatenate all the names into a single cell with spaces.

 Read more: Combine Text in Excel